Fireman9/SKteam_KLfilter/README.md

 In the prediction step, the algorithm uses a battery model to predict the current state based on the previous state and input.

-The following equations represent the battery model:
+The following equations represents the prediction step:

 $$
 x_k = Ax_{k-1} + Bu_k + w_k